-So, with your fixed constraints in mind, let’s use data to identify three types of risks in LiquidPlanner: Scope risk, schedule risk and budgets risk.
+So, with your fixed constraints in mind, let’s use data to identify three types of risks in LiquidPlanner: Scope risk, schedule risk, and budgets risk.
 Shall we?

 Identifying Scope Risk

 Defining what is required for your project is not always easy.
 However, to make sure that you’ve minimized scope risk as much as possible, you need a clearly defined set of deliverables, objectives and, of course, scope.
-Once you’ve clearly defined the project and entered estimates for the work, LiquidPlanner can help you quantify scope and monitor how changes in effort are affecting the outcome of your project.
+Once you’ve clearly defined the project and entered estimates for the work, LiquidPlanner can help you quantify the scope and monitor how changes in the effort are affecting the outcome of your project.